awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-swagger-extensions-documentation.md

 ## x\-amazon\-apigateway\-documentation Example<a name="api-gateway-swagger-extensions-documentation-example"></a>

- The following example of the API Gateway extension to Swagger defines `DocumentationParts` instances to be imported to or exported from an API in API Gateway\.
+ The following example of the API Gateway extension to OpenAPI defines `DocumentationParts` instances to be imported to or exported from an API in API Gateway\.

 ```
 { ...